mathigon/textbooks/content/divisibility-and-primes/content.md

 Second World War, the German army used the Enigma: a complex machine consisting of a keyboard, rotating wheels and plugs.
 It encrypted messages using one of 158 million million million possibilities (that’s a 158 followed by 18 zeros!).
-The code was widely belied to be unbreakable, but the British Secret Service, led by mathematician Alan Turing, built some of the first computers that managed to decode it.
+The code was widely believed to be unbreakable, but the British Secret Service, led by mathematician Alan Turing, built some of the first computers that managed to decode it.
 ::: column(width=240)